dariopellegrini/DeclarativeRecycler/Readme.md

 ```

 Each row needs at least a layout resource id.
 Configuration onClick and onLongClick closures are optional.
-In order to add rows to recycler manager the following methods are available:
+In order to add rows to recycler manager the following methods are available both for a row and list of rows:
 - push;
 - append;
 - add at position.

-In order to remove rows to recycler manager the following methods are available:
+In order to remove rows to recycler manager the following methods are available both for a row and list of rows:
 - pop;
 - removeLast;
 - remove Row;
 - remove at position;
+- remove with closure;
+- remove rows;
 - clear.

 After any modification to the rows list it is necessary to call